-Zelda Timeline is a look at the official timeline of the Legend of Zelda series, featuring a interactive look at the timeline, information from the official book Hyrule Historia and more.
-Zelda Timeline is a static site showing in-depth information, high-resolution imagery and exclusive media to explain the timeline released by Nintendo.
-Designed by myself and superbly hand-crafted by the hugely talented Graham Smith (@Gablaxian), and help from Scott Riley (@scott_riley), the site features a pop-out navigation for delving through the timeline and other pages, and each page condenses the information into a readable but highly informative article, from the game development, to critical reception, to an explanation of the story and the timeline consequences.
-The site includes high-quality, often official media, wallpaper and freebies, with frequent giveaways and offers.
+Zelda Timeline is a look at the timeline of the Legend of Zelda series, featuring a interactive look at the timeline, information from the official book Hyrule Historia and more.
+Zelda Timeline will be a dynamic site showing in-depth information and high-resolution imagery to explain the timeline released by Nintendo.
+Designed and developed by myself in WordPress, the site features a vivid navigation for delving through the timeline and other pages, and each page condenses the information into a readable but highly informative article, from the game development, to critical reception, to an explanation of the story and the timeline consequences.
+The site includes media, wallpaper and freebies, with frequent giveaways and offers.

 Redsgned is a show case of the very best in redesigned websites, apps, branding and products from designers around the world.
 After seeing many unofficial designs on sites like Dribbble, Behance and Forrst I decided to create a site where I could collect all of these designs in one place and give people and designers the chance to submit their own redesign to the site.
-Version 1 of the site went live in November 2012, and the original site was developed by the great front-end developer Anthony Kileen (@mrqwest), providing much needed help and experience in bringing by design to life in WordPress.
-Version 2 of the site will be designed and built to be quicker, prettier and easier to use on mobiles and tablets, continuing to use WordPress as the platform or the site.
-This time, though, I'll be taking the reins single-handedly to continue my learning and experience of WordPress.
+Using WordPress, I designed and developed the site to be much more mobile friendly, easier to navigate and shows off more of the important information.
+A planned version for the future will be an automatic submission feature, allowing users to upload their own posts to be approved and space for a Redsgned of the Month, allowing for a design to have an extended mention.

-Contrllr is the newest idea for a side-project of mine, focused around a gaming community site with Letterboxd as the main inspiration behind the site.
-The first version of the site will be a place where you can catalogue your games, review games and platforms, create lists of played games and future releases, and keep track of your games and achievements by linking your XBL, PSN and Steam accounts.
+Contrllr is the newest idea for a side-project of mine, focused around a gaming community site.
+The site will be a place where you can catalogue your games, review games and platforms, create lists of played games and future releases, and keep track of your games and achievements by linking your XBL, PSN and Steam accounts.
 Planned versions in the future will be a paid subscription model for extra features, a dedicated app and, hopefully, a vibrant community of gamers and fans to use the site as a first port-of-call for all things gaming related.
 In between designing the site and creating the look and feel for it, I will be working with a few developers to create the site, with a custom back-end and stable platform ready for expansion and continued growth.